 The B-1 and B-2 visa categories represent two very separate and distinct visa types.
-Each is used to enter the U.S. as a visitor for a short period of time, but for different purposes.
+Each is used to enter the U.S. as a visitor for a short period of time.

 B-1 Temporary Business Visa

 The B-1 is used to enter the U.S. to engage in such business activities as: negotiating contracts for an overseas employer, consulting with business associates, attending professional conferences, giving lectures, or conducting independent research.
-The B-1 visa may not be used for employment purposes as immigration law does not permit a B-1 visitor to engage in any form of employment in the U.S. including salaried work or services performed on an independent basis.
+The B-1 visa may not be used for employment purposes, as immigration law does not permit a B-1 visitor to engage in any form of employment in the U.S. This includes salaried work or services performed on an independent basis.

 A B-1 visitor may be paid honoraria for "usual academic activities" lasting not longer than nine days at a single institution, providing that the services performed are for the benefit of the academic institution.
 However, the law stipulates that a B-1 visitor is not permitted to accept honoraria from more than five institutions within a six month period.
 Reimbursement for travel and reasonable incidental expenses, such as accommodations and meals are also allowed under the same conditions.